-The First Congregational Church in Crawford, Nebraska, was organized in 1886, by a Home Missionary, Reverend A.E.
+The First Congregational Church in Crawford, Nebraska, was organized in 1886 by a Home Missionary, the Rev. A.E.
 Ricker.
 The first service was held in a tent partially occupied by a storeroom for feed, and in another corner was a barber chair.

 The first minister was a student minister, Reverend Irving Meredith, who, with his congregation, met on July 10th 1889 to take preliminary steps to organize a Church and adopt the Dr. Tompkins rule of worship.
 Reverend Edward H. Pound came in September of 1889.
 Services were held in the same building until a fire destroyed it and one whole downtown block.